-The Capital Budget addresses the requirements of growth and identifies the life-cycle repair, maintenance, and replacement of existing infrastructure, including community centres, fire stations, parks, libraries, arenas, roads, sidewalks, etc. The 2025 and 2026 capital budget were prepared utilizing information from Council-approved master plans and studies that guide the Town in managing growth and delivering upon the Strategic Plan priorities.
+The Capital budget addresses the requirements of growth and identifies the lifecycle repair, maintenance, and replacement of existing infrastructure, such as recreational facilities, fire stations, parks, libraries, arenas, roads, and sidewalks.
+It also includes various studies and master plans that will guide the Town in managing growth and delivering upon the Strategic Plan priorities.